y-ml-z/Pendulum/README.md

 # Pendulum
- ## agent.py	, pendulum_env.py	and  RLGlue.py  from OpenAI: necessary "default notebooks" for this project
+ ## agent.py	, pendulum_env.py	and  RLGlue.py  They are necessary "default notebooks" extracted from OpenAI, for this project to function well
  Pendulum environment.The diagram below illustrates the environment.

 ![](https://miro.medium.com/max/752/1*J_oEx0kpBpwXoVmRytn6qg.gif)